danionescu0/home-automation/weather-predict/README.md

 conda activate ml
 ````

+Other:

+- Install mongoDb, version > 3.0

+# Configuration
+MongoDb, serial, and default file model locations are in config.py

+You can change

+- mongoDb host and por
+- serial port and baud rate
+- keras model
+- sklearn model
+- test file path

 The output data will be prediction on rain levels for the next N hours

 Currently i've tested the model on 6 h and it has over 85% accuracy

 Steps:

-1. Import data
+1. Import data / gather data from your own station

+A. Import
-a) from the example data i provided:
+- from the example data i provided:

 ````
 mongoimport -d weather -c datapoints_bk --file sample_data/datapoints.json
 ````

-b) from home-automation project (if exists)
+- from home-automation project (if exists)

 ````
 python home_automation/import.py  --day-behind nr_days